Contact lenses can be a safe and effective way for people to enjoy good and comfortable vision without glasses.

 However, you need to know how to use and care for your contacts properly.
 Otherwise, you could cause severe, even permanent eye problems.

-“Contact lenses are medical devices,” says Deepinder K. Dhaliwal, MD, LAc, chief, Cornea and Refractive Surgery Divisions, UPMC Eye Center.
+“Contact lenses are medical devices,” says Deepinder K. Dhaliwal, MD, LAc, chief, Cornea and Refractive Surgery Divisions, UPMC Vision Institute.
 “They’re pieces of very sophisticated plastic that we put in our eyes, and they definitely have risk.”

 Learn how you can keep your eyes healthy while wearing contacts.